danielsauter/rapid-android-development/p2p.md

 The process of discovering and pairing Bluetooth devices can seem cumbersome.
 However, Bluetooth can’t just accept an incoming connection without confirmation for good security reasons.
 Once paired, we can reconnect automatically by picking the device address again from the list of paired devices.
 This is a sketch refinement you can try.
 If you’d like to “unpair” previously paired devices on your Android, tap the device name under Settings &mapsto; Bluetooth &mapsto; Paired Devices, and choose Unpair.

-We will implement this remote cursor’s app using Wi-Fi Direct later in this chapter <!--ref linkend="sec.wifidirect.remote.cursors-->, and you can then compare how the two standards perform in terms of update rate and wireless range.
+We will implement this remote cursor’s app using Wi-Fi Direct later in this chapter [P2P/WiFiDirectCursors/WiFiDirectCursors.pde](../p2p.html#codep2pwifidirectcursorswifidirectcursorspde), and you can then compare how the two standards perform in terms of update rate and wireless range.

 Since you’ve mastered peer-to-peer networking using Bluetooth, let’s build on our Bluetooth skills and create a survey app for multiple Bluetooth users.